emann615/Wireshark-Challenge-Carnage/README.md

 ### Q3) What was the domain hosting the malicious zip file?

-To find the domain, I need to view the HTTP headers for the GET request.
-I can find the HTTP headers by looking in the Packet Details Pane.
-The domain is next to the Host header.
+To find the domain, I needed to view the HTTP headers for the GET request.
+I found the HTTP headers by looking in the **Packet Details Pane**.
+The domain is next to the **Host** header.

 <img src="https://github.com/emann615/emann615/assets/117882385/cfcb9d16-ce6c-444b-86b7-6d1b53f6d2c7" height="50%" width="50%"/>
 </br>